127001pl/Netapp-Ontapsimulator/README.md

 ![image](https://user-images.githubusercontent.com/115875629/208877560-6fbf7fff-f0cd-4de4-bda3-978a52a13413.png)

+The backup of the VM should be done when it is switched off.

 2. A single node ONTAP cluster can be switched off from CLI (I did not test it with two node cluster):
 ```
 system node halt